eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 This project re-designs the hardware and software of the YM2149F for Arduino, inspired by Dansfing’s 2.1a version, which is driven by an ATMEGA328P chip and includes a CH430e TTL for USB programming.
 The original code was initially developed by Yukimizake, whose work inspired Dansfing.
 This version introduces several key changes:

-Relocates all user interface elements and inputs/outputs to the front of the board.
+- Relocates all user interface elements and inputs/outputs to the front of the board.
-Replaces the DIN5 connector with 3.5mm TRS.
+- Replaces the DIN5 connector with 3.5mm TRS.
-Adds more default sound presets.
+- Adds more default sound presets.
-Reduces some larger samples to free up code space.
+- Reduces some larger samples to free up code space.
-Introduces MIDI-responsive velocity and pitch bend, with plans to support envelope control.
+- Introduces MIDI-responsive velocity and pitch bend, with plans to support envelope control.
-Simplifies the process for converting and adding new samples.
+- Simplifies the process for converting and adding new samples.
-Backwards compatibility with Dansfing 2.1a minus the display board.
+- Backwards compatibility with Dansfing 2.1a minus the display board.
+- Functional orientation will be horizontal.
+- 3D printed bottom shell.
+- All chips should be socketed for easy replacement.

 ## Project History